term7/RaspberryPi-USB-Privacy-Gadget/README.md

 `modules-load=dwc2`

 IMPORTANT:<br>
 Do not start a new line.
-Insert at the end of the long line, the only separation should be a single space.
+Insert at the end of the long line after *rootwait*.
+The only separation should be a single space.

 Then edit */etc/modules*:<br>
 `sudo nano /etc/modules`